MethodologySanctuary Within

 This is not the right fit if you are:

-- Looking for a quick relaxation method rather than a practice
+- Looking for a quick relaxation method rather than a steady practice of return

 - Expecting meditation to remove difficult feelings